elken/dev/content/blog-posts/shadow-cljs-webpack.md

 to end up somewhere else or have other transformations applied etc.

 The fairest point here is the introduction of webpack.
-Anyone that's done web development for a few years is well aware of weback, JavaScript bundling and all the um ... fun that introduces.
+Anyone that's done web development for a few years is well aware of webpack, JavaScript bundling and all the um ... fun that introduces.

-For our needs here, we just need weback to emit JavaScript.
+For our needs here, we just need webpack to emit JavaScript.
 The complex things it would normally do like loading JavaScript, ClojureScript, CSS, images and the like are already taken care of and handled in your code by shadow-cljs.
 The only things it has to do is process JavaScript dependencies, and by reducing the